-This means that if anyone believes something is a hate incident it should be recorded as such by the authorities.
+This means that if anyone believes something is a hate incident, the authorities should record it as such.

 - Ensure that accurate safeguarding records relating to individual learners are kept separate from their learner files and are marked 'Strictly Confidential'.
-These will be kept in a password-protected or locked file and all respects following the CITB policy and all legislation relating to the protection of personal data. - Monitor individuals about whom there are concerns. - The DSL or Deputy DSL will attend all relevant Safeguarding and Child Protection meetings and conferences.
+These will be kept in a password-protected or locked file in all respects, following the CITB policy and all legislation relating to the protection of personal data. - Monitor individuals about whom there are concerns. - The DSL or Deputy DSL will attend all relevant Safeguarding and Child Protection meetings and conferences.